 And not just any old Induction Program will do.

-1. Presentation skills
+1. Presentation Skills

 Communication is a cornerstone skill that all student leaders should develop.
 Your Induction Program should include presentation skills as its core.

-Best practice induction programs teach students a method that they can use in all their presentation activities throughout the year.
+Best practice Induction Programs teach students a method that they can use in all their presentation activities throughout the year.

-Young Leaders uses the Easy Talk Planner, a tried-and-true method that students can apply to any speaking situation.
+Young Leaders uses the Easy Talk Planner, a tried-and-true method students can apply to any speaking situation.

-Every student gets excited about being a leader but how many understand what they must do.
+Every student gets excited about being a leader, but how many understand what they must do?

-Your best practice student leadership induction program should help students know their role inside and out, which builds confidence and agency.
+Your best practice student leadership Induction Program should help students know their role inside and out, which builds confidence and agency.

 Your school leaders will work best if they feel part of a team.